captn3m0/cosmere-books/README.md

 wor-reread
 ```

 If none is passed, all books will be generated.
 The entire build (for all books combined) roughly takes 15 minutes on a single core system (excluding the Docker pull).
+Generating the `defending-elysium` ebook requires generating all ebooks currently.

 As an example, you'd like to get a ebook for Rhythm of War, run the following command: